 Parenting Chronic Illness In A Pandemic: One Mom’s Perspective From Spain

 My name is Karla Huízar.
 I am a Mexican national resident currently living in Spain, with degrees in Transpersonal Psychology, Psychology, Special Education and Preschool Education.
-None of this prepared me for the moment when my two-year-old son was diagnosed with Type 1 diabetes.
+None of this prepared me for the moment when my 2-year-old son was diagnosed with type 1 diabetes.
 And none of it prepared me for what we are facing now.

 Don’t hesitate + cover your bases

 Do not wait for government instructions to distance yourself from others.
 This pandemic is a reality, so reduce social contact as much as you can, and follow prevention measures as indicated by the World Health Organization.